 - Jason: Claire's boyfriend.
 A happy-go-lucky man who just wants to take his relationship to the next level.

-The shows original cast included Kate Weatherhead, Jared Gertner, Lisa Brescia and Hunter Foster.
+The shows original cast consisted (in its entirety) of Kate Weatherhead, Jared Gertner, Lisa Brescia and Hunter Foster.

 This play provides examples of:

 - Big Applesauce: The show takes place in New York City.
-"Hundred Story City" is all about the struggles of living there.
+"Hundred Story City" is all about the struggles of living there, whereas "One By One" and "Calm" make it clear that the city can make an already stressful situation feel worse.

 - Book Ends: Both the opening and final songs in the show begin with the same piano motif